-- Intangible Assets, amounting to USD 15k; - Investors Compensation Fund ("ICF") contribution amounting to USD 90k.
+- Intangible Assets, amounting to USD 13k; - Investors Compensation Fund ("ICF") contribution amounting to USD 90k. - Cash buffer for extraordinary contribution to the ICF amounting to USD 4k.

-More information on the main features of the Company's capital instruments and Own Funds, is provided in Appendix 1 and 2 of this Report.
+More information on the main features of the Company's capital instruments and Own Funds, is provided in Appendix 1.